 Wrapping up

-You are now one step closer to the mysteriously spooky horror & thriller book cover design that will make anybody’s blood run cold.
+You are now one step closer to the mysteriously spooky horror and thriller book cover design that will make anybody’s blood run cold.

 Which book cover design impressed (read: scared) you the most?
 What other tips and tricks on horror & thriller book cover design would you like to learn?